Italy: New voucher-based work scheme provokes debate

 Legal provisions on vouchers were first introduced in 2003 (PDF).
 Since then, they have gradually been relaxed, boosting their use – especially from 2012 onwards.
 For all forms of use – except in the agricultural sector – restrictions remained in place only in terms of caps on maximum annual income paid through vouchers: €2,000 per individual worker from a single client company, and €5,000 for each worker in total.
 This was increased to €7,000 by the Jobs Act in March 2015.

-While the use of vouchers has grown, serious concerns have also arisen about their possible misuse to hide undeclared work.
 Until 2016 it had been possible to notify the National Institute of Social Security (INPS), the body which administered the use of vouchers, of a 30-day period during which, at some point, a single working activity would be performed.
+This raised strong concerns about the possible misuse of vouchers to hide undeclared work.
 This loophole was eventually addressed in September 2016, when new legislation was introduced that obliged clients to notify the INPS of the exact day and time when the proposed voucher-based working activity would begin and end.

-At the same time, since early 2016, the largest union confederation, the Italian General Confederation of Labour (CGIL), has been campaigning for a bill that fully revises labour legislation.
+The largest union confederation, the Italian General Confederation of Labour (CGIL), has for some time campaigned for the revision of labour legislation.
 CGIL proposes reducing the scope of flexible contracts and limiting the use of vouchers to work carried out by students, the unemployed and retirees for domestic work or organisation of specific events.
 CGIL also wants low caps set on maximum permitted earnings from voucher-based work.

 Nevertheless, a few days after this announcement, as part of the parliamentary discussion on a bill to amend the 2017 Budget Law, the Democratic Party (PD) tabled provisions on voucher-based employment.
 These were eventually approved on 15 June 2017.